serenitystar-ai/serenitystar-dotnet/README.md

 // Here the user should complete the authentication process.

-// Check connector status for this conversation (you can use a loop to check every 5 seconds) ConnectorStatusResponse status = await conversation.GetConnectorStatusAsync(new GetConnectorStatusOptions {
+// Check connector status for this conversation (you can use a loop to check every 5 seconds) ConnectorStatusRes status = await conversation.GetConnectorStatusAsync(new GetConnectorStatusReq {
     AgentInstanceId = Guid.Parse(conversation.ConversationId!),
     // Get the connector id using response.PendingActions[index].ConnectorId